antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `icon` - path to the icon representing the URL class,
 * `url` - base URL for URL class.
   The suffixes for URLs are present in [Node](#node) parameters.

+#### Interface style

+Interface style describes how interfaces of a given type should look like, as well as its input or output connections.
+It consists of the following properties:

+* `interfaceColor` - describes the color of the interface, should be a hexadecimal number representing RGB values.
+* `interfaceConnectionPattern` - describes how the connection line should look like.
+  The possible variants are `solid`, `dashed` and `dotted`.
+* `interfaceConnectionColor` - describes the color of connection lines, should be a hexadecimal number representing RGB values.

 ### Node